 Should I Tip My Movers?

 Tipping is not required but is greatly appreciated.
 Our professional movers work very hard to ensure your move is completed efficiently and damage-free.
 They greatly appreciate you recognizing their hard work with gratuity.

 What If I Need To Cancel Or Change My Move Date?

 If you need to change or cancel your move for any reason, please try to give us at least 48 hours notice.
-There is no penalty for changing dates or canceling your move outside of the 48-hour confirmation window, and we will gladly reschedule your move as our availability permits.

 Will I Be Charged Extra For Specialty Items?

-Truck Access, Elevators, Clearances, etc.:
+Moving Conditions, Truck Access, Elevators, Clearances, and Other Information

-Firefighting’s Finest reserves the right to refuse service in conditions that are not safe, sanitary, organized or clean for work to be performed.
-Unsanitary or unsafe conditions, such as bed bugs, infestation, or hoarding are examples of situations in which Firefighting’s Finest may determine that the move is not safe enough to be performed.
+Firefighting’s Finest reserves the right to refuse service in conditions that are not safe, sanitary, organized, or clean for work to be performed.
+Unsanitary or unsafe conditions, such as bed bugs, infestation, or hoarding, are examples of situations in which Firefighting’s Finest may determine that the move is not safe enough to be performed.
 In such cases, the move will be considered a cancellation, and the service deposit will be forfeited to Firefighting’s Finest.